michael-ouyang-projects/openapi-demo/README.md

 }
 ```

 ### 3-3.
-Set the [configuration parameters]() for the graphqlCodegen task provided by the plugin
+Set the [configuration parameters](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-gradle-plugin/README.adoc) for the openApiGenerate task provided by the plugin
-Parameters contain the location of graphql schemas, output directory, and the package name for the generated interface and model.
+Parameters contain the generator, location of the openapi spec, output directory, and the package name for the generated interface and model.
-If you just have one openapi specification, you can use the openApiGenerate task provided by the plugin
 ```groovy
 openApiGenerate {
 	generatorName = 'spring'